 A total of nine sports were featured in the first modern Olympic Games in Athens in 1896.
-Since then, the number of disciplines has grown to the point where 26 sports will be contested in the 2012 Summer Olympics beginning today in London.
-Of course, several sports have been removed from the Olympic lineup over time, too — after the 2008 Beijing games, for instance, the International Olympic Committee voted to drop baseball and softball from the program, around the same time that it voted to add two sports, golf and rugby union, to the summer games in Rio de Janeiro four years from now.
+Since then, the number of disciplines has grown to the point where 28 sports will be contested in the 2016 Summer Olympics in Rio.
+Of course, several sports have been removed from the Olympic lineup over time, too — after the 2008 Beijing games, for instance, the International Olympic Committee voted to drop baseball and softball from the program, around the same time that it voted to add two sports, golf and rugby union, to the summer games in Rio.

 Herewith, as a public service, Asia Blog nominates 10 sports from Asia for the IOC's consideration.

 Origin: In 1880s Japan, during the Freedom and People's Rights Movement, bo taoshi (literal translation: knocking-pole over) developed as an expression of rebellious energy aimed at toppling the Meiji oligarchy.

 Two teams are split into offensive and defensive groups, and two poles are placed at two ends of a large field.
 The attackers and defenders then scrum for control of the pole.
 Victory is attained when the attacking team brings down the pole to 30 degrees (relative to the ground).
 Shirts optional, no shoes allowed.